CEI-lab/ece3400-2018/docs/Grading/Final_Competition.md

 ### Coverage

 The full mazes will be 9 x 9 squares.
-The robot that maps the most of the maze correctly in a given round will receive 15 points.
+The robot that maps the most of the maze correctly (wrt to walls and gaps) in a given round will receive 15 points.
 All other robots will receive scaled values thereof.

 ### Treasures